 Upon renewal of this general permit, the permittee is required to notify the director of his intent to be covered by the general permit renewal.
-Permittees covered under the previous NPDES general permit for storm water discharges associated with construction activity (NPDES permit number OHR100000) shall have continuing coverage under this permit.
-The permittees covered under OHR100000 shall submit a letter within 90 days of receipt of written notification by Ohio EPA expressing their intent that coverage be continued.
+Permittees covered under the previous NPDES general permits for storm water discharges associated with construction activity (NPDES permit numbers OHR100000 and OHC000002) shall have continuing coverage under this permit.
+The permittees covered under OHR100000 or OHC000002 shall submit a letter within 90 days of receipt of written notification by Ohio EPA expressing their intent that coverage be continued.
 There is no fee associated with these letters of intent for continued coverage.
 Permit coverage will be terminated after the 90-day period if the letter is not received by Ohio EPA.
 Ohio EPA will provide instructions on the contents of the letter and where it is to be sent within the notification letter.